-Hail out damage on West Texas cotton is often heavy this time of year.
-Any marginal cotton stands or marginal cotton seedling health may be evaluated for possible termination.
-In typical years through early June cotton might be replanted as soon as possible, especially south of Lubbock (full and reduced coverage insurance cut-off dates are later), or growers would consider taking insurance disaster payments and leave it at that.
+Hailout, wind, and blowing sand damage on West Texas cotton are frequently heavy in May and June, up to 400,000 acres in some years (~10% of the total crop).
+Additional dryland cotton, as much as 1 million acres, may not emerge in time (late June) to produce a viable crop that will mature.
+Marginal cotton stands or marginal cotton seedling health may be evaluated for possible termination.
+In typical years through early to mid-June cotton might be replanted as soon as possible, especially south of Lubbock (full and reduced coverage insurance cut-off dates are later), or growers may consider taking insurance disaster payments and leave it at that.
 Other producers will consider replanting to catch crops if alternative crop options, herbicide rotation restrictions, etc. are favorable.

 As we may encounter further significant hail and wind damage on cotton in the coming weeks, growers with damaged cotton stands will await crop insurance adjuster decisions.
-Although your crop insurance may have considerable influence on your decision regarding damaged cotton, here are suggestions to keep in mind.
+Although your crop insurance may have considerable influence on your decision regarding damaged cotton, here are suggestions to keep in mind